Pedestrian Countdown Signals

 The available capital budget, coordination with other capital projects and decisions made by the Standing Policy Committee on Infrastructure Renewal and Public Works also factor into where and when these signals are installed.

-The City plans to install approximately 40 pedestrian countdown signals in 2017.
-Over the next few years, the City will work through the PCS Implementation Plan. in the order listed in the plan (the list reflects the most current information at the date/time of production and is subject to changes without notice).
+Over the next few years, the City will work through the PCS Implementation Plan in the order listed in the plan (the list reflects the most current information at the date/time of production and is subject to changes without notice).